Lagoon Protection Project

 - The Pamplemousse garden

-You will share an appartment above the NGO’s office.
-It has 4 rooms, a kitchen and a bathroom.
-You can use the Wifi and do your laundry.
+You will share a villa near the NGO’s office.
+It has private rooms and bathrooms, a kitchen and a living room.

-You will be 5 min walking away from the office and the public beach.
+You will be 5 min walking away from the restaurants and the beach.
 You will also find in towns a lot of cabins selling local and cheap food.
 The biggest town of the area, Mahébourg, is 10 min away by taxi and so is the nearest supermarket.

 Are included in the Programme Fees: accommodation, airport transfer, your supervision.